PUP Startup Script

 V1.1 (2026-03-28)

-- First introduced startup script functionality
+- First introduction of startup script functionality

 - Supports startup_position, borderless, window_size commands